Intel: Another Threat Emerges (And It's Not Zen)

 As with other threats, we cannot assume Intel will stand still.
 When it comes to GPU compute, it's obvious where Intel's response is.
 It's in the acquisition of Altera, a prominent FPGA (Field-Programmable Gate Arrays) supplier.

 Here, it pays to know what happened with Bitcoin mining.
-I once published a blog post titled "Bitcoin Is An Amazing Show Of Capitalism Strength".
+I once published a blog post titled "Bitcoin Is An Amazing Show Of Capitalism Strength."
 In search of faster and more efficient Bitcoin mining, the market went through the following phases:

 - Initially, Bitcoin was mined using traditional CPUs.